 You can have Asporo (man-made) leather seats for £500, but there’s little point unless you want to make the interior easier to clean.
 Dacia will also sell you floor mats – basic ones are £25 and rubberised items will set you back £40, but a trip to Halfords will see you pay half that.

 The Stepway’s raised suspension means elderly relatives will have less of a struggle clambering into the back

-There’s only one infotainment system available, and you’ll have to buy a Laureate or SE Summit Sandero Stepway to get it.
+There’s only one infotainment system available for the Dacia Sandero Stepway, and you’ll have to buy a Laureate or SE Summit car to get it.
 It’s a simple system – the graphics are clear and the menus are easy to navigate.
 The touchscreen is a little tricky to use on the move, particularly because it’s mounted low in the cabin – but a fixed control knob, like you get in a BMW, would be too much to ask for at this price.